Blikkt op de Nederland !

 qualified as early print by the still recognizable fine type lines within the Visscher inscription.

 Blaeu – Goss, John (ed.).
 Blaeu.
 De Grote Atlas van de wereld in de 17e eeuw.
 Preface by Peter Clark.
 (Lisse 1997.)
 Large 4to.
 224 pp. With 2 color title vignettes and 100 double full-page color illustrations.
 Dark blue orig. cloth with gilt back title and ills. fly-leaves.
-Color ills. orig. dust jacket (quite trifly rubbed). – Ed. in co-operation with the Royal Geographical Society, London. – The English edition was published 1990. – Beside the maps also a bird’s eye view of Philip II’s Escorial. – In mint condition.
+Color ills. orig. dust jacket (quite a trifle rubbed). – Ed. in co-operation with the Royal Geographical Society, London. – The English edition was published 1990. – Beside the maps also a bird’s eye view of Philip II’s Escorial. – As good as new.

 “ To Cut Somebody the Stone ”

 Leyden, Lucas Hugensz. van (1494 Leyden 1533).
 The Stone-cutter (The Cure of Folly).
 Quacking surgeon removing stones from behind an “imbecile” simpleton’s left ear which hamper his cerebration.
 Corresponding to that his right suggestively rests on a square stone while the left admonishes to be careful.
 With the right holding the ear the master’s left leads the scalpel.
 On the left a tray with two larger and a tiny stones already removed.
 Engraving.
 1524.
 Enlarged copy in reverse by or at Jan Claesz.
 Visscher (c.
 1550 Amsterdam 1612).
 Inscribed: ICV (ligated) excud.
-26.4 x 16.8 cm.
+10⅜ × 6⅝ in (26.4 × 16.8 cm).

 New Hollstein, Leyden (1996), 156 g with ills.; Volbehr 152, copy d; Bartsch, Nagler (1839), Hollstein (1953) 156, Leyden in each case and as surgeon; Widmann + Mörgeli, (Barber and Surgeon), 1998, ills. p.
 85, also after Leyden, but erroneously as “(Barber shaving the Back-hair)”. – Cf. Laurens J. Bol, Adriaen van de Venne, 1989, p.
 103 + color ills.
 “The Stone-cutter / De Kei-snijder”. – The monogram here according to the first one shown by Wurzbach II, 800; cf. Nagler, Monogrammisten, III, 2155 + V, 1063, and also Cornelis Visscher’s one Nagler V, 1079 in imitation of the one here.